While the issues with unsustainable travel are quite well-documented, I think — knock on wood — things are actually getting a bit better.

 Google Travel also recently introduced its own eco-certified badge.
 It’s awarded to hotels that were “certified as environmentally sustainable by an independent organisation recognised by Google”.
 Hopefully, more travel platforms will follow suit.

 4. Supporting ecotourism

 Ecotourism is another way to make an impact.
-While directing some of your tourist money to ecotourism won’t necessarily negate the overall environmental impact of your trip, ecotourism does play a crucial role in protecting nature and preserving biodiversity.
+This won’t necessarily negate the overall environmental impact of your trip, but ecotourism does play a crucial role in protecting nature and preserving biodiversity.

-Ecotourism is basically any kind of tourism that benefits the environment and the local people.
+Ecotourism is essentially any kind of tourism that benefits the environment and the local people.
 Safaris are often one of the first things that spring to mind, but there are many other examples.
-I consider scuba diving, whale-watching, hiking, rock climbing, and canyoning all to be ecotourism as well (if they’re done responsibly).
+I would consider scuba diving, whale-watching, hiking, rock climbing, and canyoning all to be ecotourism as well (if done responsibly).

-Over the past few years, quite a few of my experiences brought into focus just how much ecotourism can help communities live from nature rather than from destroying it.
-For instance, on a wildlife tour in Cambodia a few years ago, I got to know some of the park rangers.
+Some of my experiences over the past few years brought into focus just how much ecotourism can help communities live from nature rather than from destroying it.
+For instance, on a wildlife tour in Cambodia, I got to know some of the park rangers.
 Many of them had literally been loggers and poachers before the local ecotourism project had started.
 They were now proud to be making a living protecting nature instead of exploiting it — and it’s tourist money that contributes the largest portion of their salaries.